PTS: 15 vs. North Florida (12-17-19), vs Boston College (3-7-20)

 Attended University School in Fort Lauderdale, Fla., in eighth, ninth and 10th grades…was ranked as the nation’s No. 1 player in the 2017 sophomore class…averaged a double-double of 22.0 points, 10.0 rebounds, 3.5 assists and 3.0 blocked shots as a sophomore…led the Sharks to a 20-7 record as a sophomore, a 15-9 record as a freshman and to 11 wins as a member of the varsity team in the eighth grade…averaged 16 points, nine rebounds and 2.5 blocked shots as a freshman.

-Born May 1, 2000…Balsa is the son of Tatjana Cavic and Slavisa Koprivica…moved with his mother to the United States from Serbia in 2012 when he was in sixth grade from Belgrade — the capital of Serbia…learned to speak English as a youngster in Serbia as English is taught in Serbian schools…is fluent in speaking Serbian and English and speaks a bit of Spanish…his dad, Slavisa, played professional basketball in Serbia from 1985-2008…gets his height from his dad who is 6-9…his dad also played in the 1992 Olympics against the original Dream Team…played soccer and participated in Taekwondo as a child…began playing basketball at age seven-years old…enjoys playing video games and is an accomplished drawer…a member of the Serbia Under-18 National Team…models his game after Anthony Davis, Kristaps Porzingis and Nikola Jokic…received his first scholarship offer from Baylor in 2015…received 15 offers during his first two seasons in high school at University School…selected Florida State over Gonzaga, Miami, Florida, Tennessee, Virginia Tech, Wake Forest, Clemson, Southern California and Baylor…major is exploratory.
+Born May 1, 2000…Balsa is the son of Tatjana Cavic and Slavisa Koprivica…moved with his mother to the United States from Serbia in 2012 when he was in sixth grade from Belgrade — the capital of Serbia…has been back to Serbia only twice since he moved to the United States…learned to speak English as a youngster in Serbia as English is taught in Serbian schools…is fluent in speaking Serbian and English and speaks a bit of Spanish…his dad, Slavisa, played professional basketball in Serbia from 1985-2008…gets his height from his dad who is 6-9…his dad also played in the 1992 Olympics against the original Dream Team…played soccer and participated in Taekwondo as a child…began playing basketball at age seven-years old…has always been tall but was projected as a youngster to be nearly 7-feet tall…grew from 6’3 to 6’8 during his year in sixth grade….was 7’0 tall by the time he was a freshman in high school…enjoys playing video games and is an accomplished drawer…a member of the Serbia Under-18 National Team…models his game after Anthony Davis, Kristaps Porzingis and Nikola Jokic…received his first scholarship offer from Baylor in 2015…received 15 offers during his first two seasons in high school at University School…selected Florida State over Gonzaga, Miami, Florida, Tennessee, Virginia Tech, Wake Forest, Clemson, Southern California and Baylor…major is Sport Management.